The full list of Bafta TV award winners – updating live

-Bafta TV awards 2024: The full list of winners – updating live
+Bafta TV Awards 2024: The full list of winners as Top Boy beats Happy Valley to top prize – updating live

 All the victorious shows, actors and writers from the world of the small screen

-The winners of the 2024 Bafta TV awards are set to be announced in London.
+The winners of the 2024 Bafta TV Awards are being announced in London.

-Stars of the small screen will gather at the Royal Festival Hall on Sunday (12 May), with Michelle Visage and Tom Allen hosting a red carpet livestream from 2.45pm BST.
+Stars of the small screen – including hosts Romesh Ranganathan and Rob Beckett as well as comedian Joe Lycett, who was dressed as Queen Elizabeth after losing a bet – gathered at the Royal Festival Hall to discover who this year’s victors will be.

-The BBC will then air the ceremony, 24 hours after this year’s Eurovision Song Contest, but the broadcast won’t be live – a truncated version will be shown from 7pm.
+A truncated and slightly delayed version of the event is being broadcast on BBC One from 7pm, 24 hours after this year’s Eurovision Song Contest.

 The Crown and Black Mirror lead this year’s nominations, with eight and seven nominations apiece.